rawgraphs/rawgraphs-app/README.md

 The easiest way to use Raw is by accessing the most updated version on the [official app website](http://app.raw.densitydesign.org).
 However, as an open source Node.js/Express app, Raw can also run locally on your machine.

 ##Installation
-If you want to run your instance of Raw locally on your machine, be sure you have [Node.js](http://dnodejs.org/) installed, otherwise [download](http://nodejs.org/download/) and install it.
+If you want to run your instance of Raw locally on your machine, be sure you have the following requirements installed.
 ###Requirements

 - [git](http://git-scm.com/book/en/Getting-Started-Installing-Git)